smartnic/sigcomm21_artifact/README.md

 benchmarks where the best programs were found within 30 minutes in our submission. [total estimated time: 90 minutes.]

-6. [Impact of optimizations](https://github.com/smartnic/sigcomm21_artifact#6-reductions-in-equivalence-checking-time-table-3-in-the-paper): We provide scripts to reproduce a subset of results on the impact of optimizations on reductions in equivalence-checking time (table 3 in the submitted paper).
+6. [Impact of optimizations on equivalence-checking time](https://github.com/smartnic/sigcomm21_artifact#6-reductions-in-equivalence-checking-time-table-3-in-the-paper): We provide scripts to reproduce a subset of results on the impact of optimizations on reductions in equivalence-checking time (table 3 in the submitted paper).
 The subset of benchmarks chosen corresponds to those programs that